 Dr Gupta has helped many people with lipoedema through tumescent liposuction (microlipo) and VASER lipo surgery.

-Given the sensitivities of the condition, microlipo is widely considered to be the safest and most, appropriate method for managing and ease the strain of the symptoms.
+Given the sensitivities of the condition, microlipo is widely considered to be the safest and the most appropriate method for managing and ease the strain of the symptoms.

 Taught by the creator of the technique, Dr Gupta is one of only a handful of experts in Europe with the necessary skills to perform microlipo.
 Microlipo uses tumescent local anaesthesia instead of general anaesthesia, and the surgery is performed with very small instruments (cannulas) to remove fat, guaranteeing smooth and natural results.